 Maintenance Windows

-The technical systems that support the online family caregiver application undergoes occasional maintenance.
+The technical systems that support the online family caregiver application undergo occasional maintenance.
 During this time, any online submissions will not go through.
 When such a maintenance window is coming up within 1 hour, users who navigate to the online form will see this message (Figure 4), which specifies when the maintenance will begin and end: